fischerdm/bollinger-bands/README.md

 1. **Analyze Relative Strength**:
    - Review the Relative Strength table
-   - Identify tickers with positive 6M and 12M performance
+   - Identify tickers with high 6M, 12M and Levy RS (RSL)
-   - Focus on highest average performance
-   - Verify Levy RS is positive

 2. **Select Top Performers**:
-   - Choose 2-3 sectors with strongest momentum
+   - Choose sectors with strongest momentum
    - Ensure they outperform broad market benchmark
    - Consider diversification across different sectors

-3. **Confirm Entry Conditions**:
-   - Price should be above moving average
-   - Not in an active exit signal
-   - Preferably near middle or upper Bollinger Band
+   - Do not hold positions in your portfolio that underperform the MSCI World Index, as it offers the best risk-adjusted returns (https://www.fuw.ch/der-msci-world-bleibt-der-leuchtturm-im-nebel-994955555043)

 #### Phase 2: Position Monitoring (Hold Period)